Mercer Super vs AustralianSuper

 AustralianSuper is the largest superannuation fund in Australia, and is a not-for-profit fund with an industry membership base.
 Membership is open to anyone within Australia.

-Mercer Super is an super fund and is linked to no particular industry.
-It is a fund with membership.
+Mercer Super is an retail super fund and is linked to no particular industry.
+It is a fund with open membership.

 Mercer Super vs AustralianSuper: How do fees compare?